peterhendrick/steggin/README.md

 In bash you can type:

-shasum -a 256 steggin.sh && cat SHASUMS | grep 'sha256sum' | awk '{print $2}'
+shasum -a 256 steggin.sh && cat SHASUM

-If the hash on the second line matches the hash of the steggin.sh file, then you can be confident that the steggin.sh file you've downloaded matches the steggin.sh file that I wrote.
+If both lines match exactly, then you can be confident that the steggin.sh file you've downloaded matches the steggin.sh file that I wrote.
+If they do not match, stop, delete your steggin folder, and redownload the file.
+If they don't match, then the steggin.sh file is not the file I wrote.

 Still, this is not enough to ensure that the SHASUMS file you have is legitimate.
 An attacker could replace the steggin.sh file, and the SHASUMS file to match